org-formation/org-formation-cli/docs/articles/org-formation.md

 ## Automating deployments using task files

 New AWS accounts within your organization typically also comes with a basic set of resources created within these accounts.
 Updating your organization therefore likely is a process with multiple steps.
 In order to do this org-formation has a command called `perform-tasks`.
-The perform-tasks command can be ran to execute tasks that you would like to be part of the organization build pipeline.
+The `perform-tasks` command can be run to execute tasks that you would like to be part of the organization build pipeline.

 The task file needs to contain at least one `update-organization` task that will be executed before all other tasks.
 If other tasks reference a organization.yml file this file must always be the same file specified in the update-organization task.